2. Query Builder

 So let’s start with a basic example.

-We will look for a publicly open Instance.
+We are looking for a publicly open Instance.

 Our proprietary algorithms can identify which ports are open between any two resources in your system and inform you if and how a resource can be accessed.
 This is not only a security group check but a complete scan of all the security layers that might affect its accessibility.